Planning Runtime Deployment Guide¶

 This architecture means that you can incrementally add function to your deployment.
 Here is a suggested approach:

-- Start with creating an Egeria graph metadata server.
+- Start with creating an Egeria graph metadata access store.
 This will provide a metadata repository that can store any type of open metadata.

 - Decide on a name for an open metadata repository cohort and configure your graph metadata repository to join it.